-Our curriculum is set out as per Appendix 1 but we may need to adapt it as and when necessary to meet the needs of our pupils and our community or issues that are highlighted nationally.
+- 5.1 Academies' RHE curriculum is set out in their individual RHE policy, located on their website. - 5.2 Curriculum may need to be adapted as and when necessary to meet the needs of our pupils and our community or issues that are highlighted nationally. - 5.3 We have developed the curriculum in consultation with parents, pupils, and staff, accounting for the age, needs and feelings of pupils.
+If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that pupils are fully informed and don't seek

-We have developed the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that pupils are fully informed and don't seek answers online or their peers which may not provide a true reflection of reality or explore related ethical issues the way in which a teach can.
+- answers online or from their peers which may not provide a true reflection of reality or explore related ethical issues the way in which a teach can. - 5.4 Sex education is not taught in all primary academies.
+Details on why and how primary sex education is taught in a specific academy can be found in the academy's local RHE policy.